 If your business is outsourcing IT to a managed services provider, you need to make sure that you have an internal CIO or that the managed services provider is providing CIO services as part of their monthly service offering.

-“I look back over the past year and realize how much of benefit it was to have the technology analysis meetings.
-We have grown as a company and I don’t think we really realized how at risk we were with our technology.
+“I look back over the past year and realize how much of a benefit it was to have the technology analysis meetings.
+We have grown as a company, and I don’t think we realized how at risk we were with our technology.
 I feel it changed the management outlook to be more pro-active.” — Amie S., Mechanical Contracting Services